 - Is a self-submitted activity in Dubai.
-The number of CPD points must be stated on the certificate.
+The number of CPD hours must be stated on the certificate.
 Please contact PLD@dhcr.gov.ae for more information.

 - Is a self-submitted activity in the UK.
 CPD events overseas, applicable to a doctor’s scope of practice, may be submitted for revalidation.
 Please confirm with your Responsible Officer.

 - Is a self-submitted activity in Canada through the College of Family Physicians of Canada.
-Category 1 points are reported as certified and Category 2 points are reported as non-certified.
-Contact email@example.com for more information.
+Contact firstname.lastname@example.org for more information.

 - Meets World Federation of Medical Education standards.

 - Has been independently developed with subject experts and does not receive education grants from any pharmaceutical company.

 To learn more about the delivery of certificates in Australia and overseas, please visit our FAQs.

 University quality-assured and CPD-accredited education provider

 What are the costs and payment options of the course?

 Fees will vary based on the program and study option selected (fully online vs online + optional practical workshop).
 Payments can be made upfront or in monthly instalments.
 Special rates and various payment options are available.
 GP registrars and doctors in training enjoy a scholarship of up to $500.
 Talk to us to learn more.